grackle-project/grackle/doc/source/Integration.rst

    This structure holds all chemistry and cooling rate arrays.
 All functions described here make use of an internally stored instance of this type.
-   The user will not normally encounter this data type, except when using the :ref:`internal_functions`.
+   The user will not normally encounter this data type.

 .. code-block:: c++